|Nutrition Facts (per serving)|

 - 1 tablespoon pumpkin pie spice

-To make the oat crumble, combine the oats, flour, brown sugar, chopped pecans, salt, baking soda, and butter.
+Make the oat crumble.
+Combine the oats, flour, brown sugar, chopped pecans, salt, baking soda, and butter.
 Beat until the mixture is crumbly.

-Beat the filling ingredients until well blended and smooth.
+Beat the filling ingredients in a mixing bowl until well blended and smooth.

 Make Your Own Pumpkin Pie Spice